Skip to content

 CSI (Customer Satisfaction Index) – the complete guide

 Satisfying customer wants and needs is a top priority for any business.
-Moreover, satisfied customers are more profitable, loyal and spread positive word of mouth.
+Moreover, satisfied customers are more profitable and loyal and spread positive word of mouth.
 This makes the Customer Satisfaction Index (CSI) a must-have metric to continuously keep front of mind.
-In this article, we share what CSI involves, how to measure it, outline its benefits, and highlight 7 best practices to maximise its effectiveness and value.
+In this article, we share what CSI involves, how to measure it, outline its benefits, and highlight 7 best practices to maximize its effectiveness and value.

 What is the Customer Satisfaction Index?